 About the Grant

-It will be based on the bystander intervention approach framework, which encourages bystanders to advocate for healthful behaviors (i.e., responsible drinking) and act to prevent potentially catastrophic behaviors (i.e., binge drinking, sexual assault).
+It was based on the bystander intervention approach framework, which encourages bystanders to advocate for healthful behaviors (i.e., responsible drinking) and act to prevent potentially catastrophic behaviors (i.e., binge drinking, sexual assault).
 The bystander intervention approach asks individuals to take a stand, promotes responsible behaviors, changes individuals’ attitudes and perceptions, and helps to create a responsible, responsive community on campus.

 Dons: Do Something About It will achieve its goals by:

 - Training five peer educators to conduct educational workshops, Brief Motivational Interventions, campus outreach (including tabling at events), and a social norming campaign

 - Educating students on problem drinking and its negative social consequences